elyakimnf/Automation/README.md

 ```
 ---

-##**Key Features in Code**##
+## **Key Features in Code**
-1. Reusable Page Objects:
+1. **Reusable Page Objects**:
-   Page classes are created for login, cart, and checkout pages in the pages/ folder.
+   - Page classes are created for login, cart, and checkout pages in the pages/ folder.

-2. Assertions:
+2. **Assertions**:
-   Test scripts include meaningful assertions to verify expected outcomes.
+   - Test scripts include meaningful assertions to verify expected outcomes.

-4. Modular Design:
+4. **Modular Design**:
-   Common locators are stored in helpers/helper.py for easy updates and reusability.
+   - Common locators are stored in helpers/helper.py for easy updates and reusability.